 What can I expect?

 Is it expected that the collaboration between the participants will be personally beneficial as those who are also Noyce scholars are going through the same victories and struggles and can best relate to each other.
-Participants in the Buddy Program will be supported by primarily Co-PIs Ferguson and Guffey, with support from the other investigators, as they are prompted with monthly topics for discussion.
+Buddy programming for the upcoming year includes online meetings concerning special topics of interest indicated by program participants.
 While the group may connect with each other in a medium of their choice, we will ask that they meet at least monthly for an hour in some collaborative capacity.
-While Co-PIs Ferguson and Guffey will come up with topics for Noyce participants to discuss, over time we expect it to grow organically and aim for it to become a true collegial support group that will continue.
+While Co-PIs Ferguson and McCorrison will come up with topics for Noyce participants to discuss, over time we expect it to grow organically and aim for it to become a true collegial support group that will continue.
 Topics discussed will primarily be dictated by the participants.
 There is a private Facebook group that you will be able to join once admitted into the program.
 On this Facebook page, you can engage with other Noyce Buddies outside of your group to discuss teaching strategies, share resources, ask for support with challenges that you're facing, and highlight successes in your classroom!

 What will I learn?

 Noyce Buddies will be able to attend webinars that are tailored to their interests and needs.
-Buddies will be surveyed during the 2021 Southeastern Regional Robert Noyce Conference for topics of need or perceived need that would best benefit them during the first quarter of the upcoming school year.
+Buddies will be surveyed during the 2022 Southeastern Regional Robert Noyce Conference for topics of need or perceived need that would best benefit them during the first quarter of the upcoming school year.
 Experts in the areas of greatest need will be recruited to conduct webinars geared particularly toward participants.
 In response to concerns indicated through the needs assessments over several years, initial topics will likely include: teaching students who are culturally different from oneself, implementing STEM lessons in mathematics and science classrooms, pedagogy supportive of learning needs, teaching engaging lessons and labs with limited resources and limited access to technology, and maintaining healthy physical and mental well being as an early career educator, to name a few.
-As needs become apparent, groups will also be supplied with texts to supplement their conversation and practice so that can possibly engage in book studies.